 Give that 1% the option to do a total takeover because I am happy to do sponsored videos and blog posts for $500 or $1000, I’d prefer to work with one sponsor that I make a very deep relationship with and then I don’t have to fool around getting to know other sponsors, trying a bunch of new things.

-Then I can consistently mentioned a sponsor in every single video over time, to me then that $10,000 a month is very stable income.
-For the sponsor, it’s very consistent and growing results over time.
+I can consistently mention a sponsor in every single video over time, to me then that $10,000 a month is a very stable income.
+As a sponsor, it’s very consistent with growing results over time.

 And thus I see it’s critical if you want to close brand deals to have an option to work long term with brands, generally the best results for everyone or a successful long term relationship, just sponsoring one video here and there is a fraction of the potential that you can make working together over the long term.